JackFurby/University/CM2303/coursework1/readme.txt

+In this coursework I analysed 2 sorting algorithms (counting sort and insertion sort) by creating a test bed before analysing my results.

 To compile the source code navigate to the folder holding the file from a terminal and execute the following command: javac *.java